ARM-software/CMSIS-NN/Tests/UnitTest/README.md

 Use the -h flag to get more info on supported interpreters.

 ##### tflite_micro
-This interpreter is partially supported.
+Python package tflite_micro can be installed with pip and it can also be built locally.
 See this comment for more info: https://github.com/tensorflow/tflite-micro/issues/1484#issuecomment-1677842603.
+This interpreter is only partially supported, see *Tests depending on TFLM interpreter*.

 ## Getting started